 Explore datasets contain all of the available information for your product, or product features.
 In order to query your data efficiently and avoid duplicate or inconsistent data, Explore groups your data into multiple data tables.
 You can think of a data table as a kind of "box" in which your data is stored.
 Each data table is not isolated, they are joined to one another by connection points special attributes that act as unique identifiers for each row of data in the table.

 In the example diagram below, ticket data is stored in the Tickets data table and user data is stored in a separate Users data table.
 These data tables are joined in the datasets using connection points special attributes.

 For example, Ticket ID is the connection point for the Ticket data table, but Requester ID is the connection point for the Users table.

-When a user runs a query, Explore determines which tables contain the required metrics and attributes and whether the tables need to be joined.
+When a user runs a report, Explore determines which tables contain the required metrics and attributes and whether the tables need to be joined.
 If the required metrics and attributes are located in one table, then no connections (or joins) are made.
-An example of this is a query that counts ticket IDs by status.
+An example of this is a report that counts ticket IDs by status.

 However, if the required metrics and attributes are in multiple data tables, then the tables will be joined.
 An example of this is a report that counts ticket updates by assignee name.
 In this case, the Ticket updates, Tickets, and Users tables are joined to generate the result.

 Explore data tables are connected using the LEFT JOIN method.
 This means that when the tables are joined, the report returns all rows from the table on the left, even if there are no matches from the table on the right.
 In the example above, a count of ticket IDs by assignee name will return all tickets with or without an assignee.